ShelbySinz/sequelizeburger/README.md

 <li>Express.js,
 <li>MySQL,
 <li>HandleBars,
-<li>ORM
+<li>sequelize
 </ol>

-This app is Deployed on Heroku Check it out at this link https://fathomless-harbor-72354.herokuapp.com/
+This app is Deployed on Heroku Check it out at this link https://boiling-hollows-27692.herokuapp.com/